atisor73/processing_prints/README.md

 # Précis:
 *generative, iterative, anti-narrative, anti-figurative, commiserative, curative... art?*

 - a record of teaching my computer to draw
+- after constantly running out of storage, this repo will serve as a digital sketchbook
 - the first week will be dedicated to learning the basics with Julio Le Parc's work
 - everything here is made with [Processing.py](https://py.processing.org/)
 - note that modifications must be Jython-friendly (no numpy, no f-strings, etc.)